 - Your application will be verified and published in the App Store.

 Continue reading “Publish an iOS application in the AppStore”

-In this post will show how to change the Laravel
+In this post, we will show how to change the Laravel

-public folder path (the default path to publish public content, including the index).
-Actually there is no configuration value to change this, but you can change some special files to change it to another location, and your application will continue working as expected.
+public folder path (the default path for publishing public content, including the index).
+Actually, there is no configuration value to change this, but you can change some special files to change it to another location, and your application will continue working as expected.

 Continue reading “How to change the Laravel public folder path”

 Every time you need a Google API key for different Google APIs.
 You need to create a new one for each different project.
 Follow these steps to get an API key.